ZainabBee24/customer-segmentation-kmeans/README.md

 # 🛍️ Customer Segmentation using K-Means Clustering (Unsupervised Learning)

 This project applies an unsupervised learning technique (K-Means Clustering) to segment mall customers based on their **annual income** and **spending score**.
 The goal is to uncover patterns in customer behavior to help businesses develop targeted marketing strategies and improve resource allocation.
-#**The project was completed as part of the Flexisaf Generative AI & Data Science Internship 2025.**#

 ## 📊 Problem Statement
 Businesses often lack a structured approach to classify customers, which results in generalized marketing efforts.
 This project addresses the challenge by applying K-Means Clustering to identify meaningful customer segments, enabling more personalized business strategies.